JustinMurtagh29/qPCR-VA/README.md

 - When the whole mask is filled out press 'Apply'.
 The program wll now create a bar plot and show the coressponding data in a Table underneath.

 - If you wish to save the Plot and Table press the save button and select the directory where the files should be saved

+- You will need to select another directory then the one where your excel-sheet is located or the files will be recognized as temporary files and will be deleted!

 #########################################################################################################